wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

       4. **Prefix** -- A log file prefix specified when you created the CloudTrail.

          The default prefix is `AWSLogs`.
-If you use a custom prefix, you must put it here without using a forward slashes.
+If you use a custom prefix, you must put it here without using a forward slash at the end of the prefix, i.e. a trailing slash.

       5. **Region** -- AWS Region where the CloudTrail logs reside.